vadyochik/ansible-role-firewall/README.md

 Author Information
 ------------------

-The role was created by VA some time ago, refactored in Nov 2016.
+The role was created by VA some time ago, refactored in Oct 2016.